How To Manage Your Time Effectively

-To avoid procrastination, managers need to understand what activities they tend to postpone, to recognize their procrastination activities and then use the tools to handle their procrastination.
+To avoid procrastination, managers need to understand what activities they tend to postpone, recognize their procrastination activities, and then use the tools to handle their procrastination.

 It is important to always have a recording device with us, in which we can write or audio/video record a thought that has occurred to us, and not burden our mental capacity in order to remember the thought.